automate-website/neo-cli/README.md

 ## Prerequisites

-You will need Window or Linux.
+You will need Windows or Linux.
 Use a virtual machine if you have a Mac.
 Ubuntu 14 and 16 are supported.
 Ubuntu 17 is not supported.

 Install [.NET Core](https://www.microsoft.com/net/download/core).